What is Asset-Based Lending?

 Asset-based lending is a viable option for asset-rich businesses with inconsistent cash flow.
 Using the equity in your business assets to secure access to capital puts idle assets to work for you.

-However, there are some inherent risks with ABL, as there are will all business loans.
+However, there are some inherent risks with ABL, as there are with all business loans.
 In this case, though, you risk losing the assets you offered as collateral for the loan.

 In addition, ABL could be more expensive than a conventional business loan.
 However, if you need the working capital to support your business and ABL is your best option, the cost could be worth it.